Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/README.md

 if (eventDataBatch.getCount() > 0) {
     producer.send(eventDataBatch);
 }

+// Clients are expected to be long-lived objects.
+// Dispose of the producer to close any underlying resources when we are finished with it. producer.close();
 ```
 Note that `EventDataBatch.tryAdd(EventData)` is not thread-safe.
 Please make sure to synchronize the method access
 when using multiple threads to add events.